Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 });

 it("calls callback passing correct arguments", function () {
+  // Let's use window and not worry about it for once.
+  // cy.spy only accepst [object, property] so
+  // let's not complicate our own lives for now.
-  // I know I know.
-But cy.spy() only accepts [object, property] - let's keep it simple and refactor later if we have time. window.callback = ({ viewDuration, properties }) => {
+  window.callback = ({ viewDuration, properties }) => {
     expect(viewDuration).to.be.greaterThan(100);
     // Expect 200ms view duration, but allow up to 250ms